Rembrandt is one of the most famous Dutch artists to have ever lived. Most people have heard about him and his name.

 Influence Of Jan Lievens On Rembrandt’s Art

-Historians only know that Lieven and Rembrandt worked closely together for some years after about 1625, but many believe their actual association started much sooner.
+Historians only know that Lieven and Rembrandt worked closely together for some years after about 1625, but many believe their association started much sooner.

 No traces of Rembrandt’s student exercises have survived, so we do not have firm documentation if he also studied under other masters.

-This makes Rembrandt a truly Dutch artist who is considered to be one of the two great artists that have ever come from Holland.
+This makes Rembrandt a truly Dutch artist who is considered to be one of the two greatest artists that have ever come from Holland.
 The first is Rembrandt, and the second is Vincent Van Gogh.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!

-If you are interested to see any of my art, you can find out more by clicking here.
+If you want to see any of my art, you can find out more by clicking here.
 If you are interested in what inspires me and my paintings, you can discover more by clicking here.

 We have a free newsletter and would love you to be part of our community; you can subscribe to the newsletter by clicking here.
-If you have any questions, I would be happy to talk to you anytime.
+I would be happy to talk to you anytime if you have any questions.
 You can reach me, Anita, by clicking here.

 Subscribe to our Anita Louise Art YouTube Channel with great videos and information by clicking here.